BurakOzdemir12/DormitoryManagement-React_FrontEnd/README.md

 This Project made by 3 Bachelor student for graduation.
 I took a role for the Front-End part, Thank you for reach our project Used Technologies:
-- React, Node.js, Mui, Tailwind, Figma, MySQl Workbench Dormitory Management Project for;
+- React, Node.js, Mui, Tailwind, Figma, MySQl Workbench.

+Dormitory Management Project for;
 - Administrators who wants to manage Dorms/Accommodations.
 - University Management Departments who desire to manage own dorms.